 The appearance of spam made everyone say “Maybe we should lock down these other connections?”

 The server-to-server protocol is still called Simple Mail Transfer Protocol, but it’s much less simple.
 It now supports TLS.
 It uses different TCP/IP ports depending on which piece of the system you’re talking to.
 The protocol commands are still plain text, however, and can be replicated by a sysadmin with netcat and knowledge.
-Even wrapping the connections in TLS only prevents eavesdropping.
+Even wrapping the connections in TLS only prevents eavesdropping in transit.

 SMTP itself is not enough to successfully exchange mail with another network, however.
 Email has added protocols that help secure, restrict, and authenticate email.
 Most of this book discusses those ancillary protocols.
 We’ll cover them briefly here to orient you, then delve deep into each.